nominetresearch/microbit-networking-book-python/retransmissions/retransmissions.md

 **Description:** In wireless communication, packets may fail randomly.
 This may make testing your code for this chapter difficult.
-To test errors, you will create a function to send messages with errors.
+To test communication errors, you will create a function to send messages with errors.

 ```Python
 import radio